 Clinical Recommendation Statements

-The decision to screen for colorectal cancer in adults 76 to 85 years of age should be an individual one, taking into account the patient’s overall health and prior screening history (Grade C recommendation) (USPSTF, 2016).
-The preferred tests are colonoscopy every 10 years or annual fecal immunochemical test (FIT), beginning at age 50 (USMSTF/Rex et al AJG 2017).
+The decision to screen for colorectal cancer in adults 76 to 85 years of age should be an individual one, taking into account the patient’s overall health, prior screening history, and preferences (Grade C recommendation) (USPSTF, 2021).